Feel free to contact us if you have any additional questions or concerns.

 We consider it privilege to be able to offer high-level care and are honored to be a vital part of Billings and the surrounding communities that we serve.

-Advanced Care Hospital of Montana has been providing long-term acute care and critical care services to our patients since 2008.
+Advanced Care Hospital of Montana has been providing critical care services to our patients since 2008.

 Every year, we treat over 400 patients who are recovering from serious injuries or illnesses.